Welcome to Episode 8. See here to recap on Episode 7 if you missed it.

 Living with Our Airhead – the first 6 weeks, Part 1!

 Wow, those 6 weeks went quickly!

 I have to confess it hasn’t been all plain sailing by any means.
-There have been discussions, accusations, more discussions and experimentation alongside which we have laughed, been grumpy and got frustrated... but even so we love our Airhead!!
+There have been discussions, accusations, more discussions, and experimentation alongside which we have laughed, been grumpy, and got frustrated… but even so, we love our Airhead!!

-In this blog I will tell you about the ‘liquids’ experiences, and then Part 2 will cover the ‘solids’ - often something that people find difficult to talk about.
+In this blog, I will tell you about the ‘liquids’ experiences, and then Part 2 will cover the ‘solids’ – often something that people find difficult to talk about.
 Due to my career as a nurse, anything to do with our ‘output’, to put it nicely, has never bothered me and many of our discussions over the last 6 weeks have been over dinner!!
-However I realise this may not be the same for most people so may I suggest that you only continue reading if you are NOT eating… you have been warned!
+However, I realise this may not be the same for most people so may I suggest that you only continue reading if you are NOT eating… you have been warned!

-As mentioned in my previous blog of when we chose the toilet, the liquid container capacity was very important.
+As mentioned in my previous blog when we chose the toilet, the liquid container capacity was very important.
 We had ordered a spare container and also decided to have the one from the Overlander on the boat which meant we had access to 3 containers.
 We will probably just take 2 when out in the Overlander due to limited space.
 The first 2 days of toilet use we also had surprise visitors, one of whom was only 8 years old, so it was a good trial for our new toilet!

-We had expected one container to last 2 days with the two of us using continuously but with 5 of us using, although not continuously, I had no idea how quickly the container would fill up so I kept a very close eye on it and changed it as soon as we could see urine showing on the indicator.
+We had expected one container to last 2 days with the two of us using it continuously but with 5 of us using it, although not continuously, I had no idea how quickly the container would fill up so I kept a very close eye on it and changed it as soon as we could see urine showing on the indicator.
 Sounds quite simple really…….it’s not that easy!!